 The AISTS provides consulting advice to new or young International Sport Federations in their path to becoming officially recognised.
-Thes institutions who carry out this recognition include ARIFS (Association of IOC Recognised International Sport Federations), General Association of International Sports Federations (GAIFS) and by the International Olympic Committee (IOC).
+Thes institutions who carry out this recognition include ARIFS (Association of IOC Recognised International Sport Federations), General Association of International Sports Federations (GAIFS) and the International Olympic Committee (IOC).

 A “Recognised International Federation” is a Federation to which the IOC has granted the status of provisional or full recognition.
 All the Federations whose sports are included in the program of the Olympic Games (“the Olympic programme”) are International Federations recognised by the IOC.